 The Tobacco Act includes

-- a ban on smoking in public places and on public transport, at workplaces and in areas surrounding day-care centers and schools;
+- a ban on smoking in public places and on public transport, public beaches and playgrounds, at workplaces and in areas surrounding day-care centers and schools;

 - a display ban of tobacco products and e-cigarettes in sales outlets (does not apply to tobacco stores where products may not be visible from outside the store);